Beyoncé and Jay-Z Treat Blue Ivy to Unforgettable Super Bowl 2022 Experience - E! Online

 Blue Ivy sported converse sneakers, an official Super Bowl hat and an oversized graphic tee by online ceramics for her day out.
 As for Jay-Z, he wore a Dream Big t-shirt and Los Angeles Dodgers baseball cap suggesting he was likely rooting for the home team.

 Later on in the game, social media users spotted Blue Ivy enjoying the Super Bowl halftime show near mom and dad.
 Jay-Z's Roc Nation previously partnered with the NFL to amplify the league's social justice efforts.
-They also help with the halftime show, which featured Eminem, Mary J. Blige and more artists this year.
+They also help develop the halftime show, which featured Eminem, Mary J. Blige and other artists this year.

 Many fans won't soon forget when Beyoncé gifted fans with an unforgettable concert during the 2016 Super Bowl.
 As for Jay-Z, he has previously declined offers to perform.